 This behind-your-back shoulder stretch will stretch the front of the shoulder and the chest (the anterior deltoid and the pectoralis minor muscles).

 - Begin standing up straight with shoulders relaxed and back.

 - Clasp your hands behind your lower back.
 If you have difficulty doing this, hold on to a towel or walking pole positioned horizontally behind your back (see the golfer's version).

 - Lift your clasped hands, keeping your elbows straight, back out away from your body.
 Keep an upright posture.

 - Stop lifting at the point you no longer feel comfortable; don't stretch to the point of pain.

 - Stretch for 15 to 30 seconds.

-Anterior and Posterior Shoulder Stretches: Description and drawings.
+Anterior and Posterior Shoulder Stretches: Description and drawings of these two stretches.